 Monitoring Competitor’s Top Pages

-Just a couple of weeks ago we released a stellar feature to quickly go through all your competitor’s backlinks and filter between the ones that you just must have and the ones that would be good to have.
+Just a couple of weeks ago we released a stellar feature to quickly go through all your competitor results and find competitor backlinks that you just must have and the ones that would be good to have.

 This feature turns link-building into a walk in the park.